hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I need to put more emphasis on my job search sooner than later.

+10:32 I finished the first draft of my glossary.
+Yes!
+Ready to take a break and go to the gym now.